jgerstmayr/EXUDYN/README.rst

 If you like using Exudyn, please add a *star* on github, and send an email to  ``reply.exudyn@gmail.com`` such that we can add you to our newsletter.
 Let us know, which features you are using or which **features you are missing** and follow us on
 `Twitter @RExudyn <https://twitter.com/RExudyn>`_ !

-A paper on Exudyn is planned to be presented at the `6th Joint International Conference on Multibody System Dynamics <http://imsdacmd2020.iitd.ac.in>`_
+A paper on Exudyn has been presented at the `6th Joint International Conference on Multibody System Dynamics <http://imsdacmd2020.iitd.ac.in>`_ and it can be cited as: J. Gerstmayr, Exudyn - A C++ based Python package for flexible multibody systems, Proceedings of The 6th Joint International Conference on Multibody System Dynamics and the 10th Asian Conference on Multibody System Dynamics 2020, New Delhi, India, 2022. `PDF <https://github.com/jgerstmayr/EXUDYN/blob/master/docs/publications/GerstmayrIMSD2022.pdf>`_

 +  **A flexible multibody dynamics systems simulation code with Python and C++**
 +  **NOTE**: for pure installation, use **pip install exudyn** (see further description below)